 Sales to our customers are generally made on open credit terms.
 Management maintains an allowance for potential credit losses.
 The average days sales outstanding of our trade receivables as of September 30, 2016 and 2017 were 57 and 78 days outstanding, respectively.
+The average days sales outstanding of our trade receivables as of June 30, 2018 was 60 days.
 If our customers' cash flow, working capital, financial conditions or results of operations deteriorate, they may be unable or even unwilling to pay trade receivables owed to us promptly or at all.
 As a result, we could be exposed to a certain level of credit risk.
 If a major customer experiences, or a significant number of customers experience, financial difficulties, the effect on us could be material and have an adverse effect on our business, financial condition and results of operations.